mantissa-/RandoMesh/README.md

 ![RandoMesh 0.1.0 UI](https://i.imgur.com/hMiMV39.jpg)

 RandoMesh works by taking your geometry and adding random subdivisions to it.
-It was created to start learning about python in Blender and automate some of my workflow, so expect some bugs here and there.
-Make sure to alwys save your work before using this addon!
+It was created to start learning about python in Blender and automate some of my workflow, so expect bugs. **Make sure to always save your work before using this addon!**

 I've found the best results occur with meshes under 5000 polygons.
 Lots of iterations can really slow things down, so beware.
 Opening blender from a terminal will give you detailed output of each step of the process.